term-world/datamart-solution/README.md

 |switch_columns|`str`, `str`|`None`      |Retrieves and swaps two column with titles given as `str`             |

 `*` The parameters for this function _can_ be `int`, `int`

-To complete this part of the assignment, each member of your team needs to develop `3` questions to ask other tables to gather data on their activities pertaining to work they've completed for class.
-This could be something like (but not limited to):

-* number of commits on the `bodega` and `traffic-circle` assignments
-* number of Pull Requests opened and closed on the above-named assignments
-* number of neighborhood members

-Asking for all names of neighborhood members is _required_.

-Each neighborhood is responsible for gathering data from all other tables in a relatively quick and efficient manner.
-Most teams will send out 5 representatives to ask questions.
-Remaining team members should begin to solve `data_creator.py` so that the tool can be made available to neighborhood members.

 ### analyzer